-At CSULA he teaches Greek, Roman, Ancient Near Eastern, and Egyptian history (history to be broadly construed as political, cultural, and social history) and ancient religions, as well as Big History, which is the history of everything from the Big Bang to the Heat Death of the Universe, drawing on astronomy, geology, biology, anthropology, demography, political science, and history.
+At CSULA he teaches Greek, Roman, Ancient Near Eastern, and Egyptian history (political, cultural, and social) and ancient religions, as well as Big History, which is the history of everything from the Big Bang to the Heat Death of the Universe, drawing on astronomy, geology, biology, anthropology, demography, political science, and history.

 At the moment he is working on his second book, The Spartan Genos: Eugenics, Consanguinity, and Hereditarianism in Ancient Sparta.